-|Assessment Type||Assessment length / details||Proportion|
+|Assessment length / details

 On successful completion of this module students should be able to:

-4. Work to a planned timetable.
+3. Work to a planned timetable.

 The dissertation will normally be experimental in nature, investigating a subject of the student's choice and subject to a supervisor's approval.
-The normal guidelines/regulations on MSc Dissertation as outlined in the University Calendar will stand.
+The normal guidelines/regulations on M.Sc.
+Dissertation as outlined in the University Calendar will stand.

 To provide the students with the opportunity for an in-depth investigation of an appropriate topic.
-It is intended that the skills and discipline required to write a scholarly paper or report on a specified subject will be developed to an advanced level.
+It is intended that the skills and discipline required to write a scholarly paper on a specified subject will be developed to an advanced level.
 The module will provide the opportunity to specialise in a particular aspect of the discipline.